mikekeith52/AllStatesForecast/user_guide.md

     - because the VECM function will fail if there is perfect collinearity in any of the xregs or if there is no variation in any of the xregs, using "top_" is safest option
   - **r** : int, default 1
     - the number of total cointegrated relationships between self.y and cids
-    - if not an int or less than 1, an AssertionError is raised
   - **max_lags** : int, default 6
     - the total number of lags that will be used in the optimization process
     - 1 to this number will be attempted
-    - if not an int or less than 0, an AssertionError is raised
   - **optimizer** : str, one of {"AIC","BIC"}; default "AIC"
     - the information criteria used to select the best model in the optimization grid
     - a good, short resource to understand the difference: https://www.methodology.psu.edu/resources/AIC-vs-BIC/